CDAC-lab/nlp-bert-guided-clustering/README.md

 1. Input file should be given as a CSV with documents under the 'text' column.
 2. 01_generate_bert_embeddings_for_documents.py will produce embeddings for
    these documents and output a new CSV file containing document and corresponding embeddings.
-3. Use this output CSV in 02_guided_clustering.py as the input.
-Provide your seed words in line 44.
-Output can be saved as a text file.
+3. Use this output CSV in 02_guided_clustering.py.
+Provide your seed words as input.
+Output clusters can be saved as a text file.
+Optimal for short text classification task.